thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

 SplashKit Online is a web-based Integrated Development Environment (IDE) that enables users to write, compile, and run SplashKit projects directly in their browsers.
-It supports JavaScript and experimental C++ through WebAssembly (Wasm) via Emscripten.
+It supports JavaScript and experimental C++ through WebAssembly (WASM) via Emscripten.
 The platform uses Node/NPM for dependency management and test server operation.
 SplashKit Online aims to make it easy for developers, particularly beginners, to get started with SplashKit without needing to install any software.